sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-boolean-logic/README.md

 ### OR

 `OR` is an option between two values.
-It is true if either value is true.
+It's true if either value is true.

 * `true OR true` is true
 * `true OR false` is true